 Veterans Per Diem Program

-In addition to daily meals, case management, donated clothing, and laundry facilities.
+In addition, veterans staying at CISS have access to daily meals, case management, donated clothing, and laundry facilities.

 With support from the United Way of Central Iowa, Central Iowa Shelter & Services is able to employ up to 7 employees in our on-site job-training programs.
 These programs are designed to help employ individuals who are struggling to find employment by normal means and give them an opportunity to gather experience and build their resume.
 Currently we have a program that supports our Community Kitchen locations in our kitchen, and a program that works out of Mulberry Farms & Food learning basic grounds keeping and garden management skills.